Testosterone: How long does it take to see benefits?

 Step it up the first month and make sure you break a sweat once a day before you take a shower.

 Strive to take two showers a day.
-Before you shower march in place for 15 minutes, do some situps and pushups until you sweat and also to fire up your metabolism.
+Before you shower march in place for 15 minutes, do some situps and pushups until you sweat, and also fire up your metabolism.

 The necessity to increase the amount of exercise and stretching a new patient does is always going to be the most critical factor that most people overlook.